North Mecklenburg High School: History

 North Mecklenburg High School first opened its doors to students on September 4, 1951.
 Many of North Meck's first expansions occurred in 1957, with the addition of the H-hall to meet the needs of the growing student population.
 During the 1960s, North's curriculum expanded to include instruction in Art, Orchestra, Drama, Spanish, Child Care, Auto Mechanics and ROTC.

 Desegregation began at North Meck during the 1965–1966 school year.
 By 1969, the school had been fully integrated.
 During the early 1970s, North Meck's student population had reached around 1,100 students.

-By the 2000–2001 school year, North Meck had grown into the largest high school in the state, with over 2,700 students.
+By the 2000–2001 school year, North Meck had grown into the largest high school in North Carolina, with over 2,700 students.
 To help alleviate with the growing student body, the school added more buildings and mobile classrooms.
-In the fall of 2001, Hopewell High School opened its doors to help with the needs of the growing Huntersville community.
+In the 2001–2002 school year, nearby Hopewell High School opened its doors, to help with the needs of the growing Huntersville community.